-“Q Who?” would turn out to be one of the most influential episodes of Star Trek: The Next Generation.
+“Q Who?” turned out to be one of the most influential episodes of Star Trek: The Next Generation.
 It introduced some of the nastiest villains in science fiction: the Borg.

 Their presence had been hinted at in the final episode of the first season, “The Neutral Zone,” and later revelations in the series suggested they were responsible for the disappearance of Romulan outposts mentioned at the time.

 Budget restraints prevented the Borg from being depicted as insectoids, which is what Maurice Hurley, the writer of “Q Who?”, originally had in mind.
 But the hive concept he introduced survived to become the Borg Collective.